-The highest part of the parish is known as The Chains, at 480 metres above sea level.
+The highest part of the parish is known as The Chains, at 485 metres above sea level.
 The great Mesolithic ridgeway across Exmoor, thought to be part of the only continuous ridgeway from England to Cornwall, runs along the top of The Chains, passing numerous groups of Neolithic stone sets and Bronze Age barrows.
-Below this is Pinkery Pond, source of the river Barle and thought to have been made to feed a canal that was never built; and charming Challacombe reservoir, above which is the source of the river Bray and the abandoned farmstead of Radworthy.
+Below this is Pinkery Pond, source of the river Barle and thought to have been made to feed a canal that was started, but never finished; and the charming Challacombe reservoir, above which is the source of the river Bray, and the abandoned Domesday farmstead of Radworthy.

-The Chains have the largest group of prehistoric monuments on Exmoor, probably in use for over two thousand years.
-The seven foot high Longstone at the head of the river Bray, a recently discovered mortuary platform nearby (where bodies were exposed to the elements, or excarnated) and the enigmatic Quincunx (five stones arranged in the same pattern as the five on a dice) all date from the Neolithic period (around 3000 BC).
-Chapman Barrows, a large group of burial mounds from the Bronze Age (about 1500 BC) occupy the ridge of the hill and are visible for miles.
+The Chains have the largest group of prehistoric monuments on Exmoor, which were probably in use for over two thousand years.
+The seven foot high Longstone at the head of the river Bray; a possible mortuary platform nearby (where bodies were exposed to the elements, or excarnated) and the enigmatic Quincunx (five stones arranged in the same pattern as the five on a dice) all date from the Neolithic period (around 3000 BC).
+When approached from the valley below, the Longstone points straight up into the sky, no doubt marking the birth of the river Bray.
+The Chapman Barrows, a large group of burial mounds from the Bronze Age (about 1500 BC) occupy the ridge of the hill and are visible for miles.
 Each began as a ring of stones (a ring cairn) used for excarnation, perhaps for a few generations, and when decommissioned, a large mound was built over the top.
-Extraordinarily, each mound is made from turf and topsoil from about 10 acres of cultivated land, which must have been rendered useless for hundreds of years afterwards.
+Incredibly, each mound is made from turf and topsoil from about 10 acres of cultivated field, which field must have been rendered useless for hundreds of years afterwards.

-Challacombe people are very community focused and every year there is a Challacombe Gala, a bonfire night celebration, the Challacombe Ashes (Challacombe vs The Rest of the World) and the Challacombe Sheepdog Trials which started in 1980 and now attracts competitors from all over the South West.
-Challacombe has its own community website with lots of information about the history of Challacombe and local events.
-Lastly, but most important of all, Challacombe people are very friendly to visitors and you can be sure of a warm welcome.
+Challacombe people are very community focused and every year hold the Challacombe Ashes (Challacombe vs The Rest of the World) and the Challacombe Sheepdog Trials which started in 1980 and now attracts competitors from all over the South West.
+Challacombe has its own community website with lots of information about local history and events.
+Lastly, but most important of all, Challacombe people are very friendly and visitors can be sure of a warm welcome.